dirkjanvw/MoGAAAP/README.md

 Scaffolding is performed using `ntJoin`, which uses a minimizer-based reference-guided scaffolding method.
 If by visual inspection collinearity between the assembly and reference genome was found, the scaffolding module generally runs without issues.
 Should any error occur, please read the corresponding log file of the step that produced the error.
-In most cases, the error may be resolved by choosing different values for the `ntjoin_k` and `ntjoin_w` in the config file.
+In most cases, the error may be resolved by choosing different values for the `ntjoin_k` and `ntjoin_w` in the configuration YAML file.
 In our experience, increasing the value for `ntjoin_w` resolves most issues when no correct scaffolding is produced.
+Alternatively, scaffolding can be done using `ragtag` by changing the `scaffolder` parameter in the configuration YAML file.

 After scaffolding, the sequences in the scaffolded assembly are renamed to reflect their actual chromosome names according to the reference genome.
 Finally, `nucmer` is run again to produce an alignment plot for visual inspection of the scaffolding process.